A.G. Sulzberger, 37, to Take Over as Publisher of The New York Times

 Yet even as U.S. newspapers fell increasingly into the hands of corporations and billionaires, Sulzberger remained committed to The Times, investing in its journalism and keeping bureaus open around the world.

-The newsroom, with 1,450 journalists, is larger now than it was when he started his term.
+The newsroom, with roughly 1,450 journalists, is larger now than it was when he started his term.
 Under his leadership, The Times has won 60 Pulitzer Prizes, nearly double the number the paper was awarded under his father, Arthur Ochs Sulzberger, who served as publisher for 29 years.

 Like his predecessors, A.G.
 Sulzberger will oversee all aspects of the company’s news, editorial and business operations.
 In taking the helm, he will become a crucial steward of journalism at a time of widespread mistrust in the media, fueled by a president who delights in attacking the press.